From Blender to Browser in Under 3MB

 Full quality

 High-resolution textures, environment maps, additional detail meshes.
 Loaded in the background.
-The upgrade is seamless.
+The user sees the model sharpen without a reload or a stall.

 // Progressive loading with priority